-The Government Emergency Telecommunications Service (GETS) supports national leadership; Federal, State, local, tribal and territorial governments; and other authorized national security and emergency preparedness (NS/EP) users.
+The Government Emergency Telecommunications Service (GETS) supports national leadership; federal, state, local, tribal and territorial governments; first responders; and other authorized national security and emergency preparedness (NS/EP) users.
 It is intended to be used in an emergency or crisis situation when the landline network is congested and the probability of completing a normal call is reduced.

 A compilation of GETS and WPS forms and related reference materials.